 1) Travel back in time at Bukchon Hanok Village.

 A stroll around Bukchon Hanok Village takes you back 600 years to the Joseon Dynasty.
 Once home to the nation’s nobility, this ancient village preserves over 900 hanoks (traditional Korean wooden houses) to showcase the long history and rich culture of Korea.
 In the area, you’ll find enchanting alleys and historic architectures that provide a glimpse into the Korean past.
+It can get busy so here are some tips for avoiding the crowds.

 2) Visit Gyeongbokgung.